jojonium/CS-3733/G.API/README.md

 We made changes from our G.1 Analysis based on feedback and implemented the new version in the design of this API.

+We decided to only have only the `TimeSlot` class, instead of `TimeSlot` and `Meeting`. `TimeSlot` can have a secret code for participants and a string, `requester`, that contains the name of the participant with a meeting at that time.
+If `requester` is empty that means the time slot is unfilled.

+This way, `ShowWeekSchedule` can send an array of `TimeSlot`s back to the client containing only the time slots for that particular week.
+This makes it so that the server doesn't have to send the entire `Schedule` object back to the client.
-For the ShowWeekSchedule use case we didn't want the client to have to download the entire schedule object.
-This is because the schedule could be quite large (maybe it's ten thousand years long or something), and because the schedule object contains the secret code, which we don't want participants to have access to.
-Instead we created a WeeklySchedule object, which contains just the time slots and meetings for the requested week.
-The server will construct the WeeklySchedule object on the fly when the showweeklyschedule API call is made.
+This is good because the object could be very large (maybe the schedule is 10,000 years long or something), and because the object contains the secret code, which we don't want to reveal to participants.